Comparison · VERIFIED APRIL 2026

 Final verdict: Jan vs Tome

 Both Jan and Tome are strong tools in the productivity space, but they serve different needs.
 Jan stands out for complete privacy, making it ideal for privacy-conscious users wanting a simple local ai chat app.
-Tome differentiates with most innovative format, which benefits users focused on sales teams.
+Tome is best at most innovative format — particularly for teams focused on sales teams.

-With a 0.2-point rating advantage and 230 reviews, Jan has the edge in user satisfaction.
+With a 0.2-point rating advantage, Jan has the edge in user satisfaction.
 The best approach is to try Jan's free tier and Tome's free tier to see which fits your specific workflow.

 Related comparisons